-Balance is critical when you’re considering a colored logo background.
+Balance is critical when you’re considering a colored background logo.
 A balance of what, you ask?
 Your brand values and the principles of good design.
 It may be a little daunting to achieve, but it’s certainly doable, and all you really need to do is tap into your intuition and awareness of your business.

 For example, you may feel like lime green has a perfect representation of your hiking business, symbolizing growth and alertness.
 But you also know that lime green can be overwhelming as a background.
 You may also favor white but choose not to use it because it doesn’t represent your brand values.